ealush/vest/packages/n4s/docs/compose.md

-# Enforce templates
+# Enforce composites

-When you have common patterns you need to repeat in multiple places, it might be simpler to store them as templates.
+When you have common patterns you need to repeat in multiple places, it might be simpler to store them as composites.

 For example, let's assume that all across our systems, a username must be a non-numeric string that's longer than 3 characters.